ashish-3916/academic_nsut/README.md

 | `sort`           | Sort repositories by this parameter    |
 | `order`          | Order by "asc" or "desc"               |
 -->
-This content is sensitive to human error, please rely at your own risk 😋

 <!--Repo will be updated after the end sems